Urban Agriculture and Food Production: Support and promote urban agriculture and local food production.

-- Explore zoning modifications that support tools, structures and processes used in urban agriculture and local food production, such as greenhouses, infrastructure for extending growing seasons, and on-site processing of products.
+- Explore zoning modifications regulatory changesthat support tools, structures and processes used in urban agriculture and local food production, such as greenhouses, infrastructure for extending growing seasons, and on-site processing of products.

 - Continue support for existing community gardens and urban agriculture, while prioritizing an appropriate balance between community gardens and land redevelopment as it meets City planning goals, especially in underserved areas.

 - Support soil testing and remediation to ensure healthy soil for gardens and farms.

 - Promote best management practices for the development and maintenance of pollinator-friendly landscapes.

-- Support leasing and explore selling City-owned land to community and market gardens.
+- Support leasing and explore selling City-owned land tofor uses as community and market gardens.